 For any given value of $\rho$, the condition $\eta\rho > 2\beta$ in Lemma~\ref{lemma:Boundedgradient} can be always achieved by tuning $\eta\in\RRR$.
-Therefore, the impact of clients' relationships (or the graph Laplacian structure encoded by $\rho$) on the convergence of \OurAlg can be controlled by $\eta$.
+Therefore, the impact of the relationships among the models of clients (or the graph Laplacian structure encoded by $\rho$) on the convergence of \OurAlg and \dFed can be controlled by $\eta$.
 One can choose a large $\eta$ if $\rho$ is small and vice versa to satisfy this condition.

 Note that in the conventional FL setting, i.e., $w_k=w,\forall k\in\NN$, \eqref{sigma3main} is rewritten as